WQKQ

 WQKQ (92.1 FM, "KQ92") is a radio station licensed to serve Dallas City, Illinois, United States, serving the Burlington, Iowa area.
 The station is owned by the Pritchard Broadcasting Corporation.

 It broadcasts a classic rock format from studios located in Burlington, Iowa.
 WQKQ is The Bob & Tom Show affiliate for the Burlington-Fort Madison Area.

 History

-The station was first licensed in 1978 as WCAZ-FM in Carthage, Illinois.
+The station was first licensed in 1978 as WCAZ-FM in Carthage, Illinois, a sister station to WCAZ (990 AM).
 The station was subsequently assigned, by the Federal Communications Commission, the call letters WZBN in 1995, WNKK in 1997, and WQKQ on April 11, 2000.